Keep Dreaming, Start Saving

 1. Online Marketplace Scams

 When selling merchandise online, beware of any purchaser who attempts to pay by check – particularly if they try to pay more than the selling price.
 They’ll typically ask you to electronically send them the amount that they overpaid.
-Their check, of course, will be counterfeit.
+Their check will most likely be counterfeit.

-As a buyer, be cautious when dealing with online merchants who advertise big-ticket items like electronics and jewelry – often at a steep discount – and don’t deal with any vendor who wants you to pay by wire transfer, prepaid card, or cryptocurrency.
+As a buyer, be cautious when dealing with online merchants who advertise big-ticket items like electronics and jewelry – often at a steep discount – and use caution when dealing with any vendor who wants you to pay by wire transfer, prepaid card, or cryptocurrency.

 2. Advance-Fee Schemes